 A ganglion impar block can help control pain in the lower pelvis or groin area resulting from dysfunction or malignancies in the pelvic organs.
 A ganglion impar block can help treat pain that is caused by conditions such as:

-A ganglion impar block can also be beneficial in treating pain in this area of the body resulting from an injury or trauma from a car accident or sports injury.
+A ganglion impar block can also be beneficial in treating pain in this area of the body resulting from an injury or trauma.

 In some cases, a ganglion impar block can help diagnose the cause of pain.
 Doctors know they have pinpointed the source of pain if the pain lessens after the injection of numbing medicine (local anesthetic) into the area.